Bradford West

 Majority: 3877 (8.5%)

-Boundary changes: changes to take account of war boundary changes.
+Boundary changes: changes to take account of ward boundary changes.
 The seat loses part of Bowling and Barkerend and a large part of Little Horton to Bradford East, and a small part of Queensbury to Bradford South.
 It gains part of City and part of Manningham from the old Bradford North, part of Clayton and Fairweather Green from Bradford South and a large chunk of Heaton from shipley.

 There is some history of success for minor parties, in 2005 the BNP managed 6.9% of the vote, in 2001 the Greens pushed the Liberal Democrats into fourth place.